What Preponderance of the Evidence Means

 Except as otherwise provided in this title, the standard of proof required in a judicial proceeding brought pursuant to this title is the preponderance of evidence.
 Parties have the ultimate burden of persuasion as to matters with respect to which they have the initial burden of proof.

-A.R.S. § 14-1311This standard applies across most of Title 14, covering disputes about wills, trusts, estates, guardianships, and conservatorships.
+A.R.S. § 14-1311This standard applies across most of Title 14.
+It covers disputes about wills, trusts, estates, guardianships, and conservatorships.
 Unless a specific statute sets a different bar, preponderance is the default.
+The same standard applies in both informal probate and formal probate proceedings.

 Why This Matters for Families